This program admits students three times per year for each Autumn, Spring and Summer semester.

 - 4. Purpose and goals statement

-- What specifically are your academic and career goals?
+- What specifically are your career goals?

 - What are your motivations for seeking advanced education in your designated specialty area?